f-edwards/intermediate_stats/index.md

 ### Review resources

-These [math camp](https://github.com/math-camp/course) materials from UChicago neatly covers the math you'll need for the course if you need a refresher.
+These [math camp](https://github.com/math-camp/course) materials from UChicago neatly cover the math you need for graduate-level statistics courses.

-Jenny Bryan's [STAT 545](http://stat545.com/) course at UBC provides a very comprehensive overview of the computing skills you'll need for the course.
+Jenny Bryan's [STAT 545](http://stat545.com/) course at UBC provides a very comprehensive overview of programming in R and efficient data science workflows.

 ## Software

 All instruction will be conducted in the R statistical programming language.
-Students are welcome to conduct their analyses and homeworks with Stata or other software, but I will not be able to provide technical support for languages other than R. R is free and open-source, and can be downloaded [here](https://cran.r-project.org/).
+R is free and open-source, and can be downloaded [here](https://cran.r-project.org/).

-I strongly recommend using the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/).
-RStudio provides a powerful text editor and useful built-in compiling and help file capabilities.
-It also is a great tool for writing reports, papers, and slides using [RMarkdown](https://rmarkdown.rstudio.com/lesson-1.html).
+We will be using the [RStudio integrated development environment](https://www.rstudio.com/products/rstudio/download/).
+RStudio provides a powerful text editor and a range of very useful utilities.

+In addition to writing code, it is a great tool for writing reports, papers, and slides using [RMarkdown](https://rmarkdown.rstudio.com/lesson-1.html).
 This syllabus, most of my course materials, and most of my academic papers are based on Markdown and occasionally [LaTeX](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
+I strongly recommend that you use RMarkdown to complete course assignments.
+Other plaintext editors (emacs, vim, sublime, atom, etc) are acceptable substitutes for RStudio, but try to avoid using MS Word or other WSIWYG editors for assignments.

 Lastly, I recommend learning some form of version control to ensure your work is a) backed up, b) easily accessible to collaborators and c) reproducible.
 Git and GitHub are great and flexible tools for software development that have powerful applications for researchers.
 Here's a useful [intro to GitHub](https://happygitwithr.com/) for R users.